-- Calibrate three to four times spread out throughout the day. - Avoid calibrating when your glucose is changing rapidly, such as after eating or exercise. - Enter your meter BG reading into the pump immediately after testing your BG.
+- Calibrate three to four times spread out throughout the day to improve accuracy. - If you decide to insert a sensor before going to bed, you will need to set your alarm to make sure that you wake up and calibrate for your sensor to work correctly. - You can calibrate anytime during any rate of change.
+Calibrating with two arrows however, is not optimal and may temporarily decrease accuracy until the next calibration. - Enter your meter BG reading into the pump immediately after testing your BG.
 Do not wait to enter it later. - Always use clean dry fingers when you check your blood glucose. - Only use your fingertips to obtain blood samples for calibration.